 Branding Los Angeles

-Bold tagline paired with booking CTA
+Tagline paired with persistent booking CTA

+Branding Los Angeles covers a wide range of services and the site reflects that breadth.
+The phone number and a sticky appointment button follow visitors through every page.
 The client gallery showcases work across industries, and the team page introduces staff with real photos.
-Their positioning as a multi-cultural strategic branding agency in LA differentiates them from pure-play digital shops.
+Being a multi-cultural branding agency in LA sets them apart from agencies that only do digital.

 The breadth is also the challenge.
 Covering that many services means no single page goes deep.
 A prospect looking for a social media specialist might wonder whether an agency that also does public affairs can be best-in-class at their specific need.
 More detailed case studies per vertical would help.